What Is a Film Fixer? The Complete Guide to Production Fixers

 Why international productions rely on local fixers to navigate Dutch gemeente permits, tap into the Netherlands Film Production Incentive, and coordinate shoots across Amsterdam's canal networks, Rotterdam's industrial harbours, and everything in between

+Here is how this works in practice.
 So what is a fixer, exactly?
-In the film industry, a fixer is a local production professional who makes international filming possible.
+In the film industry, a fixer is a local production pro who makes global filming possible.
 Whether your crew is setting up a dolly track along the Prinsengracht in Amsterdam or staging a chase sequence through Rotterdam's Markthal, a film fixer handles permits, crew sourcing, location logistics, and government liaison — bridging the gap between foreign production teams and the practical realities of working on the ground in the Netherlands.
-The word originated in journalism, where foreign correspondents depended on local contacts to arrange access, translate, and cut through unfamiliar bureaucracy.
-Film adopted and expanded the concept substantially.
+The word started in journalism, where foreign correspondents depended on local contacts to arrange access, translate, and cut through unfamiliar bureaucracy.
+Film adopted and expanded the concept a lot.
 Today, whether you call them a production fixer, a local fixer, or a production service provider, the role is indispensable for any crew shooting outside their home country.
-In the Netherlands, where filming permits are issued at the gemeente (municipality) level and a 30% cash rebate awaits productions that meet the Netherlands Film Production Incentive criteria, a fixer is the person who turns those opportunities from paperwork into reality.
+In the Netherlands, where filming permits are issued at the gemeente (municipality) level and a 30% cash rebates awaits shoots that meet the Netherlands Film Production Incentive criteria, a fixer is the person who turns those chances from forms into reality.
 This guide covers what fixers do, when you need one, how they differ from line producers and coordinators, what they cost, and how to choose the right partner for your project.

 As Fixers in Netherlands, we bring local expertise to international productions filming in Netherlands.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.